 This story is from a few years ago, but it still sends shivers down my spine.
 A writer ran into a burning building to save his two novels from disaster.
 He managed to save his work without getting hurt, thankfully.

-I faced every writer's worst nightmare.
+A while back I faced every writer's worst nightmare, though it wasn’t as bad as this guy’s problem.
 My computer died and wouldn't start back up.
 Luckily, it turned out to just be a damaged power cord, but it could have been worse.
 I've had lightning hit my laptop, for example.
 It fried everything!
-Here's my setup while I'm waiting for my new cable to arrive.
+I’ve also worked in a blackout during an ice storm.

 Start by getting a back-up device

 First, you'll need a computer-like device that you can use to check emails, create articles and more.
 You probably already have a phone or a tablet that can do everything you need.
 Just download some apps to get you going, like Word, Google Docs or OneNote, for article creation.